Wine Grape Variety

 along with the skills of the vineyardist and finally the equipment and techniques used

-by the winemaker, as well as his skills in applying them, but grape variety
+by the winemaker, as well as her skills in applying them.

-(or even an entire Appellation), plant it with a different variety
+(or even an entire Appellation), plant it with a variety

 with the same level of care and attention and the wine was also processed by the same hands and methods.